Overview of Vermont Taxes

 Vermont Income Taxes

-Vermont has four tax brackets for the 2023 tax year, which is a change from previous years when there were five brackets.
-Rates range from 3.35% to 8.75%.
+Vermont has five tax brackets for the 2024 tax year.
+Rates range from 0% to 8.75%.
 The table below shows rates and brackets for the four main filing statuses in Vermont.

 The rates above do not apply to your total income, but rather to taxable income.
 Taxable income incorporates adjustments, deductions and exemptions so it is almost always lower than your total income.